 These are some of the smaller and most-overlooked coverages, but they're all relatively cheap for the protection they provide.
 However, if you don't need them, they're a waste of money.

-- Accessory coverage: Can pay for damage to or loss of accessories like modifications, custom paint, safety equipment (like motorcycle helmets), wheels and more.
+- Accessory coverage: Can pay for damage to or loss of accessories like modifications, custom paint, safety equipment, wheels and more.

 - Roadside assistance: Can cover towing, minor repairs, and fuel delivery if your bike breaks down, gets stuck near the road or runs out of fluids.